thatsdone/mpmt/README.md

           * `$ ghc -threaded  -rtsopts mpmt1.hs -o mpmt1hs`
           * `$ ./mpmt1hs DURATION NUM_CONTEXT +RTS -Nn `
           * DURATION is in seconds, n of -N is number of platorm threads)
+  * Erlang: mpmt1.erl
+      * Similar status with Haskell
+      * See comments in mpmt1.erl

 * Notes
   * Run the executables on a server at least 2 (v)CPUs.